nemwiz/build-statistics-plugin/README.md

 - Can be used as an evidence to show the business (PO's etc.) how slow build times impact the team and hinder productivity
 - By monitoring build time you can see if the optimizations in your Webpack config have really improved productivity
+- This plugin can help you to point out the differences between different machines e.g. if one of the developers has really slower builds than other it can be a sign of misconfiguration, poor hardware etc.

 ## Installation